The Chow $t$-structure on the $\infty$-category of motivic spectra: Towards Computations of Motivic Stable Stems

 \begin{theorem}[Gheorghe--Wang--Xu] For each prime p, there is an isomorphism of spectral sequences, between the $\textup{H}\Z/p$-based motivic Adams spectral sequence for $\1^\comp_p/\tau$, and the algebraic Novikov spectral sequence for $\BP_{2*}$. \end{theorem}

 Since the algebraic Novikov spectral sequence for $\BP_{2*}$ can be completely computed by a computer program \cite{IWX2} within any reasonable range, Theorem~\ref{GWX iso ss} provides a source of nontrivial differentials in the motivic Adams spectral sequence for $\1^\comp_p/\tau$.
-We can then pullback these differentials along the map of spectral sequences induced by the unit map $\1^\comp_p \rightarrow \1^\comp_p/\tau$: As a consequence, we obtain differentials in the motivic Adams spectral sequence for $\1^\comp_p$.
+We can then pullback these differentials along the map of spectral sequences induced by the unit map $\1^\comp_p \rightarrow \1^\comp_p/\tau$: